egetchel/tomcat-openshift-lab/labs/lab1.md

 Install JBoss Developer Studio
 ---------------
 JBoss Developer Studio (JBDS) is an Eclipse-based development environment with numerous productivity tools pre-installed.
-It can be downloaded from the Red Hat customer portal at [JBDS Download Link](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jbossdeveloperstudio&version=10.4.0).
+* It can be downloaded from the Red Hat customer portal at [JBDS Download Link](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jbossdeveloperstudio&version=10.4.0).
+* Once downloaded, from a terminal, simply run the installer
+'''java -jar devstudio-10.4.0.GA-installer-standalone.jar

+This will launch the graphical installer.
+You can select the default values and point to your existing JDK.
 If you already have Eclipse installed, you can also use the [community](https://tools.jboss.org/) version of the toolset in your copy of Eclipse.